Freddie Freeman Player Props: Dodgers vs. Mets

-After batting .286 with three doubles, a home run, four walks and three RBI in his past 10 games, Freddie Freeman and the Los Angeles Dodgers take on the New York Mets (who will start David Peterson) at 10:10 PM ET on Monday.
+On Tuesday, Freddie Freeman (on the back of going 3-for-4 with two home runs and three RBI) and the Los Angeles Dodgers face the New York Mets, whose starting pitcher will be Tylor Megill.
+First pitch is at 10:10 PM ET.

-He is looking to bounce back following a four-strikeout showing in his most recent game against the Cubs.
+He smacked two homers in his most recent game (going 3-for-4) in his last appearance against the Mets.

 Freddie Freeman Game Info & Props vs. the Mets